Computer Hope

 Recommendations:

-1. Disconnect any non-essential peripherals, such as the printers, speakers, scanner, etc. If this resolves your issue, it's possible the other peripherals are causing this issue to occur and should be looked at.
+1. Disconnect any non-essential peripherals, such as the printers, speakers, scanner, etc. If this resolves your issue, other peripherals are likely causing your problems.

 2. If you're using a power strip or surge protector, connect the computer directly into the wall.
 If this resolves your issue, your power strip or surge protector may be defective and should be replaced.

 3. Try plugging the computer into a different wall outlet.
-If this resolves your issue, it's likely that wall outlet is defective and you should contact a certified electrician to come look at the wall outlet.
+If this resolves your issue, the wall outlet is likely defective and we recommend contacting an electrician to look at the wall outlet.

 4. Try using a different power cord.
 If this resolves your issue, it was likely only a defective power cord.